 “So they might become as I am?
 Like him who sired thee?”

 …Great stuff.
 No surprise coming from Gerber.
 And Jim Mooney’s art is wonderful.
-I just love the combination of these two; every collaboration of theirs is a joy to experience, from Son of Satan, to Man-Thing, to Omega.
+I just love the combination of these two; every collaboration of theirs is a joy to experience, from Son of Satan to Man-Thing to Omega the Unknown.

 Another scary one (particularly Adam’s horribly scarred visage) and a major mind-bender, to boot.